pevey/medusa-auth-cognito/README.md

 	- AdminInitiateAuth
 	- AdminSetUserPassword
 	- AdminDeleteUser
 - Obtain the userPoolId from the CLI or AWS console.
-NOTE: The user pool id is not the same as the user pool name.
+IMPORTANT NOTE: The user pool id is not the same as the user pool name.
 - Obtain the clientID from creating an "App integration" for your user pool.
-NOTE: When creating your app, be sure to NOT select the option to generate a client secret.
+IMPORTANT NOTE: When creating your app, be sure to NOT select the option to generate a client secret.
 The AWS javascript SDK does not support the use of client secrets.
 Also, we will only be communicating with Cognito directly from our Medusa server.
 We will be using our IAM credentials obtained above.

 ## AWS User Pool Setup